niravnmore/softskills_assignment/README.md

-# Softskills
+# Soft Skills

 ## Introduction to Soft Skills

-- Softskills are commonly known as character traits and interpersonal skills.
+- Soft Skills are commonly known as character traits and interpersonal skills.
-- Softskills play important role in professional career building.
+- Softskills play an important role in professional career building.
-- Some key aspects for softskills are managing professional communications, critical thinking, teamwork, work ethics, etc.
+- Some key aspects for soft skills are managing professional communications, critical thinking, teamwork, work ethics, etc.
-- Hardskills deal with technical aspect of a profession while softskills deal with everything else.
+- Hard Skills deal with technical aspects of a profession while soft skills deal with everything else.
-- Hardskills are easily quantifiable while it is not so easy to guage softskills of an individual.
+- Hard Skills are easily quantifiable while it is not so easy to gauge soft skills of an individual.

 ### What is communication?

-Communication is a process of giving, receiving and sharing of information with one or more individuals.
+Communication is a process of giving, receiving and sharing information with one or more individuals.
-In a professional career, we will require to communicate with a lot of stakeholders on a range of topics to ensure that our collective efforts are beneficial for everybody.
+In a professional career, we will be required to communicate with a lot of stakeholders on a range of topics to ensure that our collective efforts are beneficial for everybody.

 ## Effective Communication